vyfor/cord.nvim/wiki/CONFIGURATION.md

 ### Useful Functions

 - `require('cord.icon').get(name: string, theme?: string): string`
-  - Returns the URL for the specified icon name and optional theme.
+  - Returns the URL for the specified icon name and optional theme, falling back to the configured theme.